hyperledger/fabric/docs/source/private-data-arch.rst

   data obsolete from the network.
 To keep private data indefinitely, that is, to never purge private data, set the ``blockToLive`` property to ``0``.

+* ``memberOnlyRead``: a value of ``true`` indicates that peers automatically enforce that only clients belonging to one of the collection member organizations are allowed read access to private data.
+If a client from a non-member org attempts to execute a chaincode function that performs a read of a private data, the chaincode invocation is terminated with an error.
+Utilize a value of ``false`` if you would like to encode more granular access control within individual chaincode functions.

 Here is a sample collection definition JSON file, containing an array of two collection definitions: